A Short History of blue

 As a colour, in isolation it might appear to be a very love or loathe hue, however pair it with the New Neutrals — those deliciously laid-back lavenders, pale sage greens, peaches and powder pinks that are still everywhere at the minute — and a complex yet artfully coordinated character emerges as sedate starts to feel seriously sexy.
 Mustard is just tremendously adaptable: a pinch lends both depth and deliciousness, and I feel that’s why its rising to the fore right now: it represents the idea of being a bit more rock’n’roll in your home, chiming with the devil-may-care mix and mismatch moment that’s happening on a broader scale right, but actually, it’s a pretty safe bet.
+To return to my cooking analogies, it’s the easy way to create a gourmet-level recipe for success.

 Besides, as I wrote in my Milan 2018 Trend Report, my money’s on a variant of this hue for the forthcoming colour of the year.
 Why?
 Because it’s currently the peace broker between the two potentially rival style camps competing for our attention right now: New Neutrals vs Happy Design.
 It belies its perceived stridency such that you’d be forgiven for thinking at first, no, I can’t possibly ‘do’ mustard, then you try it and discover it adds such joy to a simple scheme that you’ll wonder how you ever did without it.
 Ohh, and, just how fantastic did Amal Clooney look at that wedding?!
 Enough said.
 PS Head to toe in fashion, big tick; see above re a touch more caution required at home.